sahinakkaya/sahinakkaya.dev/_posts/2023-01-16-hot-reloading-with-trap-and-kill.md

   echo "Got SIGUSR1"
 }

 # here we are telling that run 'func' when USR1 signal is
-# received # you can run anything.
+# received.
+You can run anything.
 Combine commands with ; etc.
 trap "func" USR1

 # The while loop is important here otherwise our script will exit
 # before we manage to get a chance to send a signal.
-i=1
 while true ; do
     echo "waiting SIGUSR1"
     sleep 1